mmistakes/minimal-mistakes/_posts/2016-01-06-android-gpx-parsing.md

 }
 {% endhighlight %}

 What took me the most time was the actual XML parsing.
 My last encounter with XML was a while ago, so I had to wrap my head around it again.
 I decided to use the default XmlPullParser shipped with the Android SDK.
-You start by defininng the XML tags in Java:
+You start by defining the XML tags in Java:

 {% highlight java %}
 static final String TAG_GPX = "gpx";